levelupcc/level-up/_pages/curriculum/assessing-risks-and-solutions/security-plans-and-protocols/deepening/organizational-security-plans-and-protocols/organizational-security-plans-and-protocols.md

 <br><br>

 ### Part 4 - What's Next?
-**Step 8 |** Discuss follow-up steps with participants - they will need to have a focused gathering within their organizations to share insights and key takeaways from this session, as well as the Deepening session "Gender-Based Risk Model" and the exercise "Who Do You Trust?" – of special importance from this session will be the list of activities and processes requiring security protocols.
+**Step 8 |** Discuss follow-up steps with participants - they will need to have a focused gathering within their organizations to share insights and key takeaways from this session, as well as the Deepening session [Gender-Based Risk Model](/curriculum/assessing-risks-and-solutions/security-plans-and-protocols/deepening/gender-based-risk-model/) – of special importance from this session will be the list of activities and processes requiring security protocols.
 This plan will need to be discussed and agreed upon as a team, with realistic dates set for its implementation – while considering these, participants also need to remember that there may be others in their organizations who will require training on digital security practices and/or specific tools for full implementation to be possible.